Tanvir-Hasan1/AutoPulse/Frontend/README.md

 ## Project Overview

 AutoPulse is a comprehensive cross-platform mobile application developed using React Native and Expo that helps bike and vehicle owners efficiently manage their vehicles.
 The app consolidates multiple vehicle-related tasks into a single, user-friendly platform, providing convenience, organization, and real-time tracking.
+Comprihensive OTP and MAIL service available.

 ---